AkshayRaman97/hpdf-week1/README.md

 ```
 $ python3 app.py
 ```
-You should the following in your terminal
+You should see the following in your terminal
 ```
  * Running on http://127.0.0.1:8080/ (Press CTRL+C to quit)
  * Restarting with stat